JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 title: "Where to Deploy?"
 date: 2025-08-06
 draft: false
-tags: ["VPS","PaaS for SaaS","Lean Startup"]
+tags: ["VPS","PaaS for SaaS","Lean Startup","VPN"]
 description: 'Resources to launch your stuff to your clients.'
 url: 'where-to-deploy'
 ---

 Have your client in the loop asap.

-Thats one of the outcomes of *the lean startup*
+Thats one of the outcomes of *the [lean](https://jalcocert.github.io/JAlcocerT/lean/) startup*

 ## VPS